ClearStepsCLEARSTEPS AI

 Redox / Displacement

-Observation: Large amount of heat released.
-Used in welding railway tracks.
+Observation: Intensely exothermic.
+Molten iron produced.
+Used in aluminothermic welding of railway tracks.

 💡